What is the difference between keywords and topics?

 - • standing desk converter

 Each topic becomes one comprehensive page that can rank for all related terms.
+Topic clustering for SEO eliminates the guesswork of deciding which keywords deserve their own page.

-The challenge: doing this at scale
+The challenge: doing this across thousands of pages

 For e-commerce sites with thousands of products, identifying and organizing topics manually is impractical.